akskettu-hub/akskettu-hub.github.io/cmdline_course.md

 For this weeks contents I found the installing part to be quite straight forward.
 I had already used `pip` to install libraries in Python, but using virtual environments was new to me, and I can definitely see that being useful in the future.
 I found Makefiles to be by far the most challenging part of this course, as the syntax was rather difficult to deal with.
 Still, I definitely think getting an introduction to it to be beneficial in the future, as I see its utility.

 ## Week 7: Version Control

+For week 7 we about version controll using Git and GitHub.
+Git enables one edit mostly text-based projects with out fear of ruining previous work.
+Git can be used to restore previous versions of a project and to create *branches* so that experimental approaches can be tried out without interfearing with a stable version of project.
+GitHub is a platform for sharing git repositories to enable multiple people to work on a single project, as well as creating *forks* of projects which may head in an entirely different direction form the original.

+We began by installing Git and configuring, and learning the basic workflow for using Git, as follows:

+1. We can initialise a Git repository using the command `git init` or by cloning a repository from GitHub using the command `git clone <git_repo_URL>`.
+2. We stage updates to the repository with the command `git add .`, which stages all changes from the the previously commited version to be commited.
+	- We can also stage specific files to be staged with `git add <path>`
+3. We commit updates using `git commit -m "Update message"`, which commits all staged changes to the repository
+	- It is important to be as specific as possible in the update message as to what changes have been made, to make it easier to return to a previous version of the project.
+4. We push these updates to the remote repository using `git push origin <branch to be updated>`
+	- If you are working with other people, it is important to pull updates made to the remote repository using `git pull origin <brach to be pulled>`

+For the most part, the four above steps are the basic workflow for working with Git.
+Other useful commands include `git log` which prints a log of previous changes, and `git status`, which gives information about which chages are untracked, how many commits the local file repository is ahead of the remote repository, etc.

+From this week's materials, I learned the basics of using Git, which I found to be very useful, especially for larger coding projects.
+I have indeed started using Git in my own projects, albeit locally, as I am not interested in sharing them at this stage.